landlab/landlab/docs/install.rst

       import landlab

    If you are returned to the >>> prompt after a few moments, everything is fine.
 If you see an error message, you might have some problems with your install.
-See the `install FAQ page <install_FAQ>` for a list of known install issues, and their solutions.
+See the :ref:`install FAQ page <install_FAQ>` for a list of known install issues, and their solutions.

    Leave the Python shell by typing::